mindey/detime/README.rst

 #.
 Starting point follows:
     * Years start at 1970 Jan 1, midnight.
     * The 1970 Jan 1 is first weekday, denoted by "0"
+    * Numbers of months and days of month start with "1"
+    * Months have round number of days.
+    * Use leap years.

 Corollaries
 ===========